troglobit/inadyn/README.md

 OK to proceed before the `SEC` timeout, use `SIGUSR2`.

 The last system defined is the IPv6 <https://tunnelbroker.net> service provided by Hurricane Electric.
-Here `alias` is set to the tunnel ID and password **must** be the *Update key* found in the *Advanced* configuration tab.
+Here `hostname` is set to the tunnel ID and password **must** be the *Update key* found in the *Advanced* configuration tab.
 Also, `default@tunnelbroker.net` requires SSL!